SpiriitLabs/vite-plugin-svg-spritemap/docs/examples.md

 # Examples

-If you have any problem to configure the plugin.
+If you have any problem configuring the plugin.
 You can check the demo folder of the project:

 - [Basic](https://github.com/SpiriitLabs/vite-plugin-svg-spritemap/tree/main/demo/basic) ViteJS example
   - [CSS](https://github.com/SpiriitLabs/vite-plugin-svg-spritemap/tree/main/demo/_fixtures/css/)